lanl/scico/docs/source/inverse.rst

-It is an effective algorithm when the proximal operators of both :math:`f(\cdot)` and :math:`g(\cdot)` can be computed efficiently, and has the advantage over “standard” ADMM of avoiding the need for solving a linear system involving :math:`C^\top C`.
+It is an effective algorithm when the proximal operators of both :math:`f(\cdot)` and :math:`g(\cdot)` can be computed efficiently, and has the advantage over "standard" ADMM of avoiding the need for solving a linear system involving :math:`C^\top C`.

 **PDHG** Primal–dual hybrid gradient (PDHG) :cite:`esser-2010-general`